Bhagavad Gita Chapter 8 Verse 12 Meaning

 What is the main idea of Bhagavad Gita 8.12?

 Having closed all the gates, confined the mind in the heart, and fixed the life-breath in the head, engage in the practice of concentration.
-This verse emphasizes death with clarity and purpose.
+Situated within the chapter on The Imperishable Brahman, this verse contributes to the Gita's exploration of death and beyond and its relationship to...

 How can I apply Bhagavad Gita 8.12 in daily life?